squadwuschel/MvcControllerToProxyGenerator/README.md

 Be carefull on updating the package, save your custom settings first, because updating this package will replace your settings for ProxyGenerator or use the **web.config** to store your Settings.

-For questions or problems please open a GitHub Issue.
+For questions or problems please open a GitHub Issue!

 ---------